Bug report #17453

 I have tried the add feature tool (polygon) briefly and did not see any obvious problem without the event filter.

-#8 Updated by Harrissou Santanna about 3 years ago
+#8 Updated by Harrissou Santanna over 3 years ago

 Steven, thanks for tracking down this issue.
 May i suggest you to provide your changes that fix the issue (better, like a pull-request) so that other developers can comment and improve together the fix?
 It will also speed up the process.